-- Utilities- Some tenants are responsible for paying all of their own utilities, while others tenants have their utilities paid by the landlord.
-The lease agreement will clearly define who is responsible for paying utilities such as gas, electricity and water.
+- Utilities- Some tenants are responsible for paying all of their own utilities, while other tenants have their utilities paid by the landlord.
+The lease agreement will clearly define who is responsible for paying utilities such as gas, electricity, and water.

 - If the tenant is responsible, the utility bills will be in his or her name.
 If the landlord is responsible the utility bills will be in his or her name.
 The landlord will then use the rent collected to pay the utility companies directly.

 - Water Bills- Some older buildings do not have separate water meters for each apartment.
 In these cases, the water bill would be in the landlord’s name and he or she would be responsible for directly paying the water company.
 The landlord could build this cost into the amount the tenant pays in monthly rent.

 Another continuous expense for a landlord are all of the costs to maintain the rental property.
 Routine maintenance needs to be performed to keep the property up to health and safety standards.

 - Normal Wear and Tear- Items will wear down over time and will need to be repaired or replaced.

 - Garbage Pickup- In certain towns, weekly garbage pickup is not included in your taxes.
 In these situations, the property owner is responsible for contacting a private garbage company and arranging for weekly garbage pickup.

 - Under landlord-tenant law, a landlord is responsible for maintaining the rental property according to certain health and safety standards.
 This includes providing proper trash bins for any waste.
 A landlord may factor the cost of waste removal into a tenant’s monthly rent or may pay it separately.